Dashlane taps JD Sherman, ex-Hubspot COO, as new CEO, as co-founder Emmanuel Schalit steps aside – TechCrunch

 Our reliance on internet-based services is at an all-time high these days, and that’s brought a new focus on how well we are protected when we go online.
-Today comes some news from one of the bigger companies working in the area of password security, which points how business is shifting for the companies providing these tools.
+Today comes some news from one of the bigger companies working in the area of password security, which points out how business is shifting for the companies providing these tools.

 Emmanuel Schalit, the co-founder of popular password manager Dashlane, is stepping down as CEO of the startup.
-He is being replaced by JD Sherman, the former COO of Hubspot, as Dashlane makes plans to move more aggressively to court more business users.
+He is being replaced by JD Sherman, the former COO of HubSpot, as Dashlane makes plans to move more aggressively to court more business users.

 “This is about thinking about its next leg of our scaling strategy, more B2B monetization after being strong in B2C,” Sherman said in an interview, praising his predecessor’s growth of the consumer business and noting his realization that “B2B was not his forte.”

 Sherman’s career focus, in contrast, has been all about B2B.
-Before his eight years at Hubspot, he was the CFO of Akamai (which, as a CDN, also had security as a focus, albeit in a completely different way), and before that IBM.
+Before his eight years at HubSpot, he was the CFO of Akamai (which, as a CDN, also had security as a focus, albeit in a completely different way), and before that IBM.

 Since accepting the offer, Sherman (pictured right) has been quietly working with Schalit — who will no longer hold any operational role — to get up to speed and will be taking over formally at the start of February.

-Sherman is based out of Boston and will eventually commute to Dashlane’s HQ in New York: eventually, because everyone is remote-working at the moment, with Sherman himself getting hired in a virtual process.
+Sherman is based out of Boston and will eventually commute to Dashlane’s HQ in New York (“eventually” because everyone is remote-working at the moment, with Sherman himself getting hired in a virtual process).

 The changing of the guard comes at an interesting time for the startup.
 Dashlane now has 15 million users, up from 10 million+ in 2019.
 That was the same year that Dashlane announced two significant rounds of funding just six weeks apart from each other: first a $30 million round (which appeared to have some debt as part of it), then a $110 million Series D that valued the company at just over $500 million.
 Its backers include the likes of Sequoia, Bessemer, FirstMark, Rho Ventures and consumer credit reporting giant TransUnion.